Capital allowances for tools and equipment: what tradespeople can claim

 - Plant and equipment

-- Fitted fixtures in a rented business premises
+- Fitted fixtures in rented business premises

-Items that do not qualify for AIA include:
+Items not qualifying for AIA include:

 Writing-down allowances: what changes in April 2026